HOW TO WRITE A KILLER INFLUENCER BRIEF DOCUMENT 2018 + TEMPLATE

 Tip: Respect their influencers’ audience and do not try to over publish too many branded pieces.
 Let the influencer guide you on the most optimal amount of creative content pieces.
 You might be better of with 5 amazing content pieces than 50 average ones.

-7. Define creative types, formats and quality images needed if you want to amplify the influencer photos on your own channels.
+Define creative types, formats and quality images needed if you want to amplify the influencer photos on your own channels.
+Just a few formats you can request or expect from influencers include: